 Unknown to most residents of the United States, the South American tuber Oca (Oxalis tuberosa) is popular second only to the potato as the number one root crop in Bolivia and Peru.
-I can hear you now, “What’s oca?”
-This nutritious, versatile root has been extensively studied in New Zealand, one of the few places that oca plants are found growing commercially, hence, its other name, New Zealand yam.
+I can hear you now, “What’s oca?”.
+This nutritious, versatile root has been extensively studied and grown in New Zealand too, one of the few places that oca plants are found growing commercially, hence, its other name, New Zealand yam.
 Want to learn more?
 Read on to find out how to grow New Zealand yams and additional New Zealand yam info.

 What is Oca?